 Authors are requested to follow these instructions carefully.
 Manuscripts not prepared accordingly will not be accepted.

 - Articles must be submitted in English of a standard appropriate to an international academic journal.
 Those submitted by non-native speakers of English must be accompanied by certification that they have been edited either by a professional English-language editor or by a qualified colleague (a native English speaker with expertise and experience in the editing of scientific papers).
-Certificates should be submitted in PDF format together with the manuscript.
+Certificates must be submitted in PDF format together with the manuscript.

 - The articles must comply with the following rules concerning the Protection of Personal Information: